Staley introduced as coach of US national women's hoops team

 Now, it's Staley's turn to call the shots.

-''I didn't see this moment ever happening because I just wanted to be part of one Olympic games,:'' Staley told the crowd of about 100 people at the news conference, including her Gamecocks players and five-time Olympian Teresa Edwards. ''But dreams lead to other dreams.''
+''I didn't see this moment ever happening because I just wanted to be part of one Olympic games,'' Staley told the crowd of about 100 people that gathered at South Carolina's football stadium about five miles from campus, including her Gamecocks players and five-time Olympian Teresa Edwards. ''But dreams lead to other dreams.''

-She'll start next year when she leads the U.S. at the FIBA World Cup in Spain.
-Should the U.S. qualify as expected, Staley will try guide the Americans to a seventh consecutive gold at the Tokyo Olympics in 2020.
+The dream will become a reality next year when she leads the U.S. in the FIBA World Cup in Spain.
+Should the U.S. qualify for the Olympics as expected, Staley will look to guide the Americans to a seventh consecutive gold at the Tokyo Games in 2020.

 Staley, 46, has coached South Carolina since the 2008-09 season, leading the Gamecocks to four straight Southeastern Conference regular-season titles.
 They won their third consecutive SEC Tournament title Sunday and are poised to be a No. 1 seed in the NCAA Tournament - as they've been for the past two seasons - when the selections are announced Monday night.